-After downloading the Hotspot Shield extension from the Chrome store, it only takes a couple of clicks before you’re up and running.
+After downloading the Hotspot Shield Chrome VPN extension, it only takes a couple of clicks before you’re up and running.
 You’re automatically assigned to the optimal server with the fastest connection speed.
 There’s not much here in terms of configuration options, but the extension is free – albeit with a limited choice of four locations (although on the plus side, you aren’t bombarded by ads).

 Performance-wise, with this provider, our upload and download speeds proved to be a tad higher than what we’d normally see, with only a slight increase in latency.
 Hotspot Shield uses 256-bit encryption and frequently updates its browser add-on.

-As mentioned, there is a location-limited free version, and a 7-day trial which you can use to thoroughly test the service for full access to all virtual locations and additional options.
+As mentioned, there is a location-limited free version, and a 45-day trial which you can use to thoroughly test the service for full access to all virtual locations and additional options.

-Cyberghost offers a free Chrome extension (proxy to be more specific) which you can set up in no time.
+Cyberghost offers a free Chrome VPN extension (proxy to be more specific) which you can set up in no time.
 The extension is quite simple with only an on/off button and the menu to choose the locations.
-There are four locations available: US, Romania, Netherlands, and Germany.

 The performance is good, although depending on where you're connecting from, there might be some fluctuations.
 The extension encrypts your online browsing data with 256-bit AES encryption, but bear in mind that this free extension won't protect you from webRTC leaks.